godwinmat/emmz-photography/README.md

 # Emmz Photography

-This is for a friend.
+Building this for a friend who needed a portfolio for photography urgently.
 The project was built to improve my skills in front-end web development, particularly in creating responsive designs.

 ## Technologies Used